 David: It’s a very good point, John.
 I’ve seen those cases, too.
 The lady really is used to that control and actually likes it.
 I have to convince her, this is not God’s plan for you.
 It’s not being submissive.
 You’re not respecting your husband and it’s not working in terms of your husband’s behavior towards you.

-Let's talk about what's going on in the marriage.
-Let's talk about what's going on in the marriage and then she starts to see, okay, it's your control that's causing this problem.
-But then she'll say, "Yeah, but he's not gonna lead.
-I have to lead, because he won't."
-I say, "Great, we're gonna change that starting right now.
-We're gonna work together with God's help.
-He's gonna start leading."
-And the truth is, it's gonna be hard for her to step out of that role, to leave the wheel.
+Let’s talk about what’s going on in the marriage.
+And then she starts to see, okay, this … it’s your control that’s causing this problem.
+But then she’ll say, “Yeah, but he’s not gonna lead.
+I have to lead, because he won’t.”
+I say, “Great, we’re gonna change that starting right now.
+We’re gonna work together with God’s help.
+He’s gonna start leading.”
+And the truth is, it’s gonna be hard for her to step out of that role, to leave the wheel.
 Oh, I like it here.
-But it's not working.
-And she'll be so relieved when he starts leading, that she'll start to see the benefit.
+But it’s not working.
+And she’ll be so relieved when he starts leading, that she’ll start to see the benefit.
 But she has to be called on it.
-That's my job, to call people on things, you know.
-And it's Focus's job, too.
-We're speaking truth here and it's really gonna help people, I think.

 Jim: Well, I love that.
 In many ways, you’re talking about the end game here, which is that power of commitment.
 How do we make that commitment?
 ‘Cause it seems that when we do it on our own power, it’s goin’ nowhere, just frustration and it doesn’t end in a good place.
 How do we find that power of commitment and do it well?